clausmichele/r4openeo-usecases/uc2-ts-breakdetection/README.md

-# UC2: Forest Phenology/Break Detection
+# UC2: Timeseries Break Detection

 ## Description
 This use case shows how R UDFs are used to do advanced time series modelling which is not available through native openEO processes.
-In this use case the `bfast` break detection method is chosen to detect breaks in forested areas.
+In this use case the `bfast::bfastmonitor` break detection method is chosen to detect breaks in forested areas.
 It demonstrates a blue-print how to apply time series modelling on  a single pixel time series.
+Additionally, it is shown how the `openEO` context parameter can be used to parametrize a UDF without recoding it.
+This UDF allows to pass on bfast parameters such as level, value and start_monitor to parametrize the functin without recoding the UDF.
 Other methods could also be used by replacing the function in the UDF, e.g. for phenology analysis or time series smoothing.

+## Benchmarking
-## Experiment
+### Experiment
 Four ways of producing the bfast forest break detection are carried out on two different AOIs.
 This is mainly done for benchmarking and for demonstrating the different ways of interacting with openEO platform, the R-Client and the R-UDF library.

 Four ways: